 We’re working to end bear hunting and implement non-lethal methods of bear management.

 There are many opinions regarding the bear hunt, but it is undeniably a trophy hunt.
 Hunters justify the killing of bears as a necessary means of population control.
 Many of them believe that the bear population has grown too large this past decade, and that hunting is the only way to decrease human-bear conflict.
 Scientists on the other hand disagree, questioning the state’s methods used to quantify the population, and referencing recent studies showing no relationship between hunting and the reduction of human-bear conflict.

 Bear hunts do not reduce human-bear conflict, and are no more than trophy hunts, spilling blood of innocent creatures for pleasure.
-In fact, bear hunts actually endanger humans by creating breeding environments for disease.
-In efforts to attract bears, hunters use bear or deer bait.
-Baiting consistently attracts animals, repeatedly congregating wildlife at the same location, unintentionally creating designated spots for disease transmission.
-This practice increases the risk of disease introduction, and spillover into other wildlife species, domestic livestock, and humans.
-Baiting related diseases like bovine tuberculosis and chronic wasting disease, have cost affected states hundreds of millions of dollars in direct costs over the past decade.
+As it stands, the current status of the bear hunt also fails to meet the requirements set by the New Jersey Supreme Court to keep NJ’s neighborhoods safe from disease.
+Hunting creates an increase in opportunity for animal–human interactions and can even be attributed to facilitating zoonotic disease transmission.
+The widely used practice of bating promotes bears to congregate at designated locations, raising the risk of disease introduction, and spillover into other wildlife species, domestic livestock, and humans.
+Baiting related diseases like Bovine Tuberculosis and Chronic Wasting Disease, have cost affected states hundreds of millions of dollars in direct costs over the past decade.
 It is possible to live in harmony and co-exist peacefully with bears, and that calls for more effective trash management, and bear-smart policies, not more killing.

 Join The Movement

 Sign the petition to support the repeal of rules permitting the black bear hunt.